stefanoborini/stefanoborini.github.io/_posts/2019-08-11-building-my-own-keyboard.md

 In other words, I want a mix of ANSI and ISO layouts, with short shifts, horizontal Enter, and additional keys put to good use.

+An option would be to replace the Caps Lock with a "Function" key.
+The idea is that I could use a combination of F and 1 to obtain F1.
+Sounds appealing and would get rid of the Caps Lock and 12 Function keys.
+However, the Esc needs to stay in the old position, and would basically become a lonely button up there.
+Could I put a long visual strip up there?
+Maybe, but it is not going to be easy to get one.

 # Overall design